joeriks/MVCPages/readme.md

 	RouteTable.Routes.MapRoutesByFiles(Server.MapPath("~/yamlcontent"));

-3. Add a view called SomeView.cshtml to your Views/Shared folder:
+3. Add a view called SomeView.cshtml to your Views/Shared folder

 	<h1>@Model.Header</h1>
 	<div><strong>@Model.Introduction</strong</div>
 	<div>@Model.BodyText</div>

 4. Done!
-The pages now opens on the relative paths from inside your yamlfolders folder.
+The pages now opens on the relative paths from inside your yamlfolders folder, for example "/", "/about" and "/news/friday-update"

 ###Richer example
 Store index.yaml in a folder called yamlcontent: